Contacts: Daryl Kimball, Executive Director, (202) 463-8270 x107

 - Prohibited the development, testing, or deployment of space-based TMD interceptor missiles or space-based components based on other physical principles (such as lasers) which could be capable of substituting for such interceptor missiles.

 - Allowed each side to determine its own compliance with respect to higher-velocity TMD systems.
 The United States had determined that the Navy's Theater-Wide Defense (NTWD) system was compliant with ABM Treaty requirements.

 Confidence-Building Measures Agreement (CBMA)

-- Ninety days after entry into force, the parties would conduct an initial exchange of information on TMD systems and components covered by the CBMA: U.S. THAAD and NTWD systems, as well as the Russian, Belarussian and Ukrainian SA-12 systems.
+- Ninety days after entry into force, the parties would conduct an initial exchange of information about TMD systems and components covered by the CBMA: U.S. THAAD and NTWD systems, as well as the Russian, Belarussian, and Ukrainian SA-12 systems.
 (Kazakhstan does not possess the SA-12.).
 This information would be updated annually.